nylar357/Power_Prompt/README.md

 Starting Note:  If you don't already use ZSH & Powerlevel9k for your shell and prompt elements please stop now and go to the Cyberpunk-Neon repository on my page.
 That will get you to the point you need to be to go forward, and its quick and easy (15-30 miuntes).
 Plus the amount of productivity and satisfaction from working your terminal will increase by magnitudes.

+# powerrrr.sh is  small script to automate the installation and setting of the powerline symbols to your favorite productivity related apps.

 ![preview](img/Terminal_Photo.png)